Nakhchivan Autonomous Republic: Demographics

-As of January 1, 2018, Nakhchivan's population was estimated to be 452,831.
-Most of the population are Azerbaijanis, who constituted 99% of the population in 1999, while ethnic Russians (0.15%) and a minority of Kurds (0.6%) constituted the remainder of the population.
+As of 2019 census, Nakhchivan's population was estimated to be 457,619.
+Most of the population are Azerbaijanis, who constituted 99.72% of the population in 2019, while Kurds constituted the largest minority with a 0.25% of the population.

 The Kurds of Nakhchivan are mainly found in the districts of Sadarak and Teyvaz.
 The remaining Armenians were expelled by Azerbaijani forces during the conflict over Nagorno-Karabakh as part of the forceful exchange of population between Armenia and Azerbaijan.
 According to a 1932 Soviet estimate, 85% of the area's population was rural, while only 15% was urban.
 This urban percentage increased to 18% by 1939 and 27% by 1959.
 As of 2011, 127,200 people of Nakhchivan's total population of 435,400 live in urban areas, making the urban percentage 29.2%.

 Nakhchivan enjoys a high Human Development Index; its socio-economic prowess far exceeds that of the neighbouring countries except for Turkey, as well as Azerbaijan itself.
 According to the report of Nakhchivan AR Committee of Statistics on June 30, 2014, for the end of 2013, some socio-economical data, including the following, are unveiled:

 Making use of the Human Development Index calculation method according to the new UNHD 2014 method, the above values change into these: